TheodoreWolf/climate_policy_rl/README.md

-# Reinforcement Learn for optimal policy trajectories in World-Earth
+# Reinforcement Learn in climate models
-Use of RL for estimating optimal climate policies in World-Earth Systems.
-Part of my MSc thesis in Machine Learning at UCL.
+We use Reinforcement Learning to probe different climate models.

+All learning algorithms are made with pytorch (CUDA is recommended).

+Publication in review.